tdecker91/puzzle-gen/docs/README.md

 > npm install
 ```

 Run development demos.
 This will automatically start a web server and open a browser to the index.
-For more info see [Demos](src/demos/README.md)

 ```bash
 > npm run dev